practical-python-org/ZorakBot/README.md

 # ZorakBot
-ZorakBot is the House bot of the Practical Python discord server, which was designed to be the standalone bot in the Server.
+ZorakBot is the House bot of the Practical Python discord server.

+Its purpose is to moderate, log, and provide necessary features that the community deems worthy.
+Anyone from our community is welcome to join us in developing the bot.
 Zorak uses Py-Cord with cogged slash commands, and ties into a Mongo Database.
-The bot features reaction roles, a points system, full server logging, Admin commands, spam prevention and raid protection.

-Zorak is developed with features by the community.
-Anyone from our server can contribute.
+The bot features:
+- Reaction roles
+- A points system
+- Music functions
+- Admin commands
+- Full server logging
+- Spam prevention
+- Raid protection.

+---
-# Deployment
+# Deployment / Running Zorak
 Clone the bot into a folder of your choice.
 ```
 git clone https://github.com/Xarlos89/ZorakBot